Irvine Personal Injury Lawyers | Accident Lawsuits

 Always remain vigilant as a pedestrian above all else.
 Pedestrians are twice as likely to be run over in a marked crosswalk according to academic analysis.
 Researchers concluded that many pedestrians have a false sense of security.

 Many think that drivers are paying attention to the existence of an upcoming, marked crosswalk.
-Much to the chagrin of the unsuspecting wayfarer, many motorists blow right through signs, lights, and cross-ways.
+Much to the unsuspecting wayfarer's chagrin, many motorists blow right through signs, lights, and cross-ways.
 What if the drivers are drunk, or an elder out for a stroll starts having a seizure?

 Avoiding a tragedy could very well rest in the pedestrian's common sense.
 Pedestrians must obey two main safety rules: